-High, high in the Rila Mountain, where the forest touches the sky and the prayers to God have the greatest power, is the Rila Monastery – one of Bulgaria’s most important cultural, historical, and spiritual must-visits, founded in the 10-th century.
+High in the Rila Mountain, where the forest touches the sky and the prayers to God have the greatest power, is the Rila Monastery – one of Bulgaria’s most important cultural, historical, and spiritual must-visits, founded in the 10-th century.

 The legend tells (and historians believe) that the monastery was founded in the 10th century by Saint Ivan Rilski – the first Bulgarian hermit.
-The monk came to these lands in the 30-s of X century, and devoted himsleft to a life of hermitage.
-He spent time in the mountains, fasting and praying, far away from the secular vanity.
+The monk came to these lands in the first half of the 10th century and devoted himself to a life of hermitage.
+He spent time in the mountains, fasting and praying, far away from worldly vanity.

-In the following years, the relics of the saint were moved many times, until finally transferred to the church in the Rila Monastery.
+In the following years, the relics of Saint Ivan Rilski were moved multiple times until they were finally transferred to the church in the Rila Monastery.
 Today, everyone can still respect them after arriving on the spot.

 But let’s go back to the history of the monastery…